Watch the webinar now:

 • Significance for purchasing

 Factoring offers considerable advantages in purchasing.
 It improves financial flexibility and enables companies to react better to market changes.
 By paying suppliers immediately, business relationships are strengthened and potential cash discounts are utilized.
-In addition, risks such as payment defaults can be reduced, resulting in a more stable supply chain.
+In addition, risk management such as payment defaults can be reduced, resulting in a more stable supply chain.

 • Liquidity management: optimization of cash flow for strategic investments